nomic-io/nomic/README.md

 3. Restart your node with `nomic start`.

-Your node will automatically perform the upgrade on Friday, June 24th at 17:00 UTC.
+Your node will automatically perform the upgrade on Tuesday, July 5th at 18:00 UTC.

 ## Node setup guide

-This guide will walk you through setting up a node for the Nomic testnet.
+This guide will walk you through setting up a node for the Nomic Stakenet.

 If you need any help getting your node running, join the [Discord](https://discord.gg/jH7U2NRJKn) and ask for the Validator role.